trainSingleR: Train the SingleR classifier

 The entry genes$A represent the genes that are upregulated in A compared to some or all other labels.
 This allows the function to handle pre-defined marker lists for specific cell populations.
 However, it obviously captures less information than marker sets for the pairwise comparisons.

-If genes is manually passed, ref can be the raw counts or any monotonic transformation thereof.
+If genes is manually passed, ref can contain the raw counts or any monotonic transformation thereof.
 There is no need to supply (log-)normalized expression values for the benefit of the automatic marker detection.
 Similarly, for manual genes, the values of de.method, de.n and sd.thresh have no effect.

 Dealing with multiple references